MaferG/react-native-expo/README.md

 Steps :

--Clone the repo
+-> Clone
--Use the command npm install
+-> npm install
--Finally use npm start
+-> npm start
--Wait to server start and read the QR code with expo app in the cellphone
+-> Wait to server start and read the QR code with expo app in the cellphone